HUTCHMED is committed to developing targeted therapies and immunotherapies for the treatment of cancer and immunological diseases.

-HUTCHMED is committed to evaluate all requests in a fair and equitable manner.
+HUTCHMED is committed to evaluate all requests in a fair and equitable manner, however, there is no guarantee that every request will be fulfilled.
 All requests must be submitted by the patient’s treating physician.
 HUTCHMED may require more detailed information in order to fully evaluate the appropriateness of request.
 The requesting physician must:

 Each request will be given careful considerations on a case by case basis by HUTCHMED whose decisions are final.

 Physicians should provide name, affiliation, contact detail, investigational agent and brief description when seeking expanded access for patient.
 Requests can be submitted via email to: ExpandedAccess@hmplglobal.com.
 We will use our best efforts to acknowledge each submitted request within 3 business days from receipt.

 The following criteria must be met in order for a patient to be considered eligible for Expanded Access: